GfSE/SAF-Specification/viewpoints/Physical-Context-Exchange-Viewpoint.md

 ## Concern
 * What are the interface requirements regarding bandwidth, data throughput and latency?
 * How to connect the system or a system element to a test equipment?
-* How does the SOI or a SOI element interact with the test environment?
-* Which SW interface(s) are necessary?
+* Which SW interfaces are necessary?
 * Which interfaces are necessary?
-* What are the External Entities the System interacts with in the respective context?
+* What are the external entities the system interacts with in the respective context?
+* How does the system or a system element interact with the test environment?
 ## Presentation
 The following artifact(s) support the modeling activities:
 A) For each identified context a physical context interface IBD is used to identify the physical interface(s), the item flow(s) that are exchanged on that interface and related documentation